 Introduction

-Big data emerging from different aspects of health and “omics” profiling of biological samples in the quest to understand disease, require scalable and robust analysis.
-Strategies for early recognition of outbreak of an infectious disease and rapid initiation of infection control are of key importance in maintaining public health and security.
-International grids connecting healthcare providers, surveillance networks, and research labs can therefore be rich sources of enormous quantities of specialized data in the future course of bio-medicine.
+Big data emerging from different aspects of health and “omics” profiling of biological samples in the quest to understand disease require scalable and robust analysis.
+Strategies for early recognition of the outbreak of an infectious disease and rapid initiation of infection controls are of key importance in maintaining public health and security.
+International grids connecting healthcare providers, surveillance networks, and research labs can therefore be rich sources of enormous quantities of specialized data in the future course of biomedicine.
 An international grid, for example, was formed in response to the global epidemic of Severe Acute Respiratory Syndrome (SARS) that occurred during March to June of 2003.
 Other such efforts were made to tackle diseases ranging from anthrax to small pox.
 Recently the US Centers for Disease Control and Prevention announced the advance of highly drug-resistant bacteria which could be cause for global concern.
-As biomarker discovery and deployment of tests are not easy, preparedness for diseases that can spread quickly and relatively easily, such as among connected populations, require concerted algorithmic approaches that combine efficient diagnostics, scalable analytics and suitable medical response.
+As biomarker discovery and deployment of tests are not easy, preparedness for diseases that can spread quickly and relatively easily, particularly among connected populations, require concerted algorithmic approaches that combine efficient diagnostics, scalable analytics, and suitable medical responses.